 Using CDs Inside of an IRA

-An IRA is a type of account that allows you to use many different types of investments – CDs are just one option.
-Likewise, you can own CDs outside of your retirement accounts: you can own them individually, or jointly with a spouse, for example.
+An IRA is a type of account that allows you to use many different types of investments.
+CDs are one option.
+You can own certificates of deposit outside of your retirement accounts as well.

 Depending on where you have your IRA, CDs might or might not be an option.
 For example, some brokerage accounts don’t offer CDs.
 Conversely, CDs might be the only option if you open your IRA with a bank or credit union.

 Pros and Cons of CD IRAs